What do you do with leftover cranberry sauce after the turkey is gone? Cranberry sauce…

 - Measure flour, ground almonds, cinnamon, baking powder and salt into a bowl; whisk well, breaking up any lumps.

-- Beat eggs, sugar and vanilla in a large bowl with an electric mixer (preferably a stand mixer) until very light and fluffy.
-Until at least triple in volume, 3-5 minutes.
+- Beat eggs, sugar and vanilla in a large bowl with an electric mixer (preferably a stand mixer with whisk attachment) until very light and fluffy, and at least triple in volume.
+This will take 3-5 minutes.

 - Fold half the flour mixture, then the carrots, then the remaining flour into the eggs.
 Gently mix in walnuts and raisins.
-Turn into prepared pan.
+Batter volume will reduce.
+Turn into prepared choice of pan.

-- Bake 35-45 minutes until center is set and a pick inserted in center comes out clean.
+- Bake bundt or 9-inch spring-form for 35-45 minutes (two 9-inch cake pans 18-22min) until center is set and a pick inserted in center comes out clean.
 I found just 2-3 minutes makes a difference between over and under-baked, so watch carefully.
-Usually 40 minutes seemed right, but ovens vary.
+Usually 40 minutes seemed right for the bundt and spring form pans, but ovens vary.